How Bad Oral Health Can Cause Heart Disease

 It might seem a little far fetched to say that oral health and heart disease have a connection but I have news for you… it does!
 Let me explain.

 When your gums are inflamed because of a bacteria (which usually causes periodontal disease), that bacteria can get into your bloodstream which then can cause the buildup of plaque on your arteries which results in hardening of the arteries (atherosclerosis).

-Atherosclerosis is the hardening of the arteries, and results in problems in blood flow and blockages to the heart which increases the changes of a heart attack.
+Atherosclerosis results in problems in blood flow and blockages to the heart which increases the chances of a heart attack.
 Not only that, the impact on the arteries and blood vessels can lead to hypertension and increase the risk of stroke.
 If that didn’t scare you into brushing and flossing your teeth, this domino effect can also result in endocarditis, which is an often fatal condition that occurs when the lining of the heart becomes infected.